HieuNguyenVu/scully-personal-website/blog/reduce-your-loadtime.md

 1. Time to send requests, and get files.
 Files in this case are about web files ( HTML, CSS, JS, images...)
 2. Time to render and display them on the screen

+If your page call more than 20 request to get file, script at the loading page time, SEO analyze will not appreciate that.
+Cause it take a lot of time to send and receive the respone back.
 So to improve the load time, we just need to reduce the times above as much as **possible**.

 ## II.
 Reduce the get files time